WWE Rumors: Real Reason Why There Hasn’t Been An All-Female PPV This Year Revealed

 Last year, WWE held a historic pay-per-view in the form of Evolution — the company’s first all-women’s wrestling extravaganza.
 The show, which saw Nikki Bella take on Ronda Rousey in the main event, was well received among wrestling fans and the media.

-However, Evolution been noticeably missing from this year’s WWE pay-per-view calendar, which has left many fans wondering if the event was a one-off.
+However, Evolution has been noticeably missing from this year’s WWE pay-per-view calendar, which has left many fans wondering if the event was a one-off.

-According to the Wrestling Observer Newsletter‘s Dave Meltzer (per WrestleTalk), the reason why WWE hasn’t hosted another Evolution event — or any big women’s show — since then is due to the absence of one of the company’s biggest female stars.
+According to the Wrestling Observer Newsletter‘s Dave Meltzer, per WrestleTalk, the reason why WWE hasn’t hosted another Evolution event — or any big women’s show — since then is due to the absence of one of the company’s biggest female stars.

 “I think that there’s a fear that without Ronda [Rousey] then maybe, but whatever reason if they do or don’t do that pay-per-view that is a purely economic business decision either way they go.
 This is not a moral issue if they don’t do an all-women pay-per-view, okay?”
+Meltzer explained.

 Meltzer also states that WWE is only interested in making money, and Evolution‘s alleged poor financial performance has postponed more events for the time being.